bhochhi/design-pattern-guide/README.md

 * _Viscosity of Environment_ Building, testing and other tasks take a long time.
 Therefore, these activities are not executed properly by everyone and technical debt is introduced.
 * _Needless Repetition_ Code contains lots of code duplication: exact code duplications or design duplicates(doing the same thing in a different way).
 Making a change to a duplicated of code is more expensive and more error-prone because the change has to be made in several places with the risk that one place is not changed accordingly.
 * _Opacity_ The code is hard to understand.
 Therefore, any change takes additional time to first reengineer the code and is more likely to result in defects due to not understanding the side effects.

+__Class Design__
+* _Single Responsibility Principles (SRP)_ A class should have one, and only one, reason to change.
+* _Open Closed Principle(OCP)_ You should be able to extend a classes behaviour without modifying it.
+* _Liskov Substitution Principle(LSP)_ Derived classes must be substitutable for their base classes.
+* _Dependency Inversion Principle(DIP)_ Depends on abstraction, not on concretions.
+* _Interface Segregation Priciple(ISP)_ Make find grained interfaces that are client-specific.
+* _Classes should be small_ Smaller classes are easier to grasp.
+Classes should be smaller than about 100 lines of code, Otherwise, it is hard to spot how the class does its job and it probably does more than a single job.

+__Package Cohesion__
+* _Release Reuse Equivalency Principle(RREP)_ The granule of reuse is the granule of release.
+* _Common Closure Principle_

 Lightening Thoughts